 Don’t go blaming anyone else – you’ve stuffed up.
 If you live, then spend the next few minutes thinking hard about what you got wrong and don’t go blaming others.

 Backing out is in theory quite easy.
 Just apply the brakes and drop back behind the other car.
 However, if you’ve had to back out chances are others will also take avoiding action.
-The car being overtaken, for example, may also brake…so then you’re maybe side by side.
-So the best option might be to accelerate.
-Who knows…it’s impossible to say and a terrible situation to be in.
-But it can get worse.
+The car being overtaken, for example, may also brake, leaving you side by side.

 If you’re overtaking and another car follows you and you decide you want to abort then what do you do?
 You can’t brake.
 You probably don’t want to accelerate.
 There is no advice for you at this point as it’s all down to luck, and should you live, reconsider your attitude to risk.

 Here are some tips to help others overtake you:

 Lift off the accelerator slightly.
 Yes, even 2-3km/h makes a difference.
 Or drop the cruise control back a peg, then resume once they’re past.
 DO NOT accelerate when being overtaken!